 Dr. Tseng is a Post-Doctoral Fellow at Meier Clinics.
 He completed both his Master’s and Doctorate in Clinical Psychology from Wheaton College Graduate School.
 Prior to entering his doctorate program, Dr. Tseng served as a cross-cultural worker in China for 2.5 years, teaching English to local students while also conducting member care for other cross-cultural workers.
 More recently, he worked with individuals struggling from severe mood disorders in primary care mental health settings, including Alexian Brothers Behavioral Health Hospital and Linden Oaks Hospital.
-At Meier, Dr. Tseng provides therapeutic and testing services to adults and adolescents in outpatient therapy, the Catalyst program, and the Breakaway program.
+At Meier, Dr. Tseng provides therapeutic and testing services to adults and adolescents in outpatient therapy, and the Catalyst program.

 Dr. Tseng specializes in Acceptance and Commitment Therapy, a therapeutic orientation that combines the evidence-based background of Cognitive Behavioral Therapy with the humility and person-centered approaches found in Humanistic psychology.
 Dr. Tseng is a firm believer that the key to meaningful change is to understand the self within our socio-cultural context.
 This builds the foundation necessary to create space for intentional, yet flexible, change to occur.